-All of this was before the age of email, so the building had an interior infrastructure for getting message to different floors.
+All of this was before the age of email, so the building needed an interior infrastructure for circulating messages.
 Montgomery Ward hired couriers, nicknamed “pickers,” who would roller skate around the building to deliver messages and packages.
 You can see some of them in the photo below.
 Hearing about this always makes me think Disney will hear about this and create a Newsies-style musical about the roller-skating Pickers.

 For decades, 600 West Chicago was home to the massive work of shipping and processing orders and storing goods.
 Eventually, Montgomery Ward left the catalog business in favor of department store retail.
 There was still enough shipping work to do that little changed at 600 West Chicago.
 In honor of its place in the commercial history of the country, 600 West Chicago was added to the National Register of Historic Places in 1978 and was designated a Chicago Landmark in 2000.

 600 West Redevelops and Diversifies

 By 2000 Montgomery Ward had fallen on hard times.
 Competition from other department stores and the burgeoning online retail economy ran Ward’s out of business.
-Developers have since bought all three buildings on the corporate campus – 600 West Chicago, the Administration Building from the 1920’s, and an office tower from the 1970’s.
+Developers have since bought all three buildings on the corporate campus.

 Today the buildings are a mixture of commercial, office, and residential units.
 Along with Groupon, other major tenants include the Big Ten Network, Wrigley, and Dyson.
-The neighboring Montgomery Ward buildings were converted into condos.
+Developers converted the neighboring Montgomery Ward buildings into condos.
 Those tenants mean that restaurants like Japonais and Snarf’s moved in and food trucks often surround 600 West Chicago.
 With the old Cabrini-Green site next door entering a similar redevelopment phase, 600 West Chicago is emblematic of the changes wrought by the past century on the Near North Side.

 – Alex Bean, Chicago Detours Tour Guide